OSAdams/OSAdams/README.md

 ![banner-2](https://github.com/OSAdams/OSAdams/assets/76730244/c5d371d3-95c5-4554-84fc-0297e834ef06)

 ### Hello World!
-I'm [Owen Adams](https://drive.google.com/file/d/1_dgwyE2ISifXam5gFcGap2TC9nSBDMoK/view?usp=sharing), a passionate and fresh Full Stack Web Developer seeking new opportunities!
+I'm [Owen Adams](https://drive.google.com/file/d/1wwHyPGbjZGi70k6rdi3d3piEecv5UUgP/view?usp=drive_link)!
+I'm a junior full-stack developer with a background in hospitality and production.

 🚀 With a real world work environment at LearningFuze, I have learned how to build websites.
 The challenge of coding has drawn me in, almost like an addiction.
 I want to find a solution to a problem, and improve that solution.
 That is my favorite thing about coding, there's multiple approaches to a solution.
 With this abundance of knowledge, you can only improve and grow.